grimandgreedy/viewport-lib/README.md

 ## Quick start

-A viewport is created through a runner: an object that runs its per-frame work.
-There are two, differing in how much of the app they own, and the right one comes down to who owns the window and event loop:
+A viewport is created and managed via a runner.
+There are two primary runners that we maintain and ship, but for intensive applications you are encouraged to make your own.
+The runner is an object that manages the viewport's per-frame work.

-- **`ViewportApp`**: the runner that owns the window, the run loop, and the input for you.
-The simplest, and it works like bevy or most other 3d renderers.
+- **`ViewportApp`**: owns the window and the run loop.
+The simplest and easiest way to get started.
+It works like bevy and most other 3d renderers.
 - **`ViewportInstance`**: the runner you drive yourself.
-You own the loop and the input, redraw each frame, and route each event to either the viewport's input controller or your GUI.
+You own the loop and the input, redraw when you want, and route each event to either the viewport's input controller or your GUI.
+This is the right fit when you are embedding a viewport into an existing application which already owns the run-loop.
 - **Custom runner**: For fine-grained control of wgpu device features or split viewports, or performance optimisation, you can create your own runner to drive the `ViewportRenderer` directly with your own camera and controllers, which is what the two runners do internally.
-Most of the older examples still implement a direct setup of the Effects frame, Scene frame, etc. Look at, e.g., the `eframe_multi_viewport` or `wgpu_leg_agnostic` examples.
+Most of the older examples still implement their own runner.
+Look at, e.g., the `eframe_multi_viewport` or `wgpu_leg_agnostic` examples.

 Native events reach either runner as a `ViewportEvent`, translated by an adapter (`from_winit`, `from_egui`).

 ### `ViewportApp`

 `ViewportApp` owns the window and event loop, so you only write scene setup and a per-frame closure.
-Good for a standalone tool.

 ```rust
 use viewport_lib::{AppConfig, Material, ViewportApp, primitives};